-^{} Earlier versions of this paper were presented at the Bank of Japan (Research and Statistics Department) and the Spring Meeting of JEA (Kyoto Sangyo University, Japan, on June 4-5 2005).
-We would like to thank Yuichi Abiko and other participants for their helpful comments.
-Views expressed in this paper are those of authors and do not necessarily reflect those of the Bank of Japan or Research and Statistics Department.
-Correspondence to: Shin-ichi Fukuda, Faculty of Economics, University of Tokyo, 7-3-1 Hongo Bunkyo-ku Tokyo 113-0033 Japan, Phone: +81-3-5841-5504, Fax: +81-3-5841-5521, e-mail: sfukuda@e.u-tokyo.ac.jp
+^{} Earlier versions of this paper were presented at the Bank of Japan (Research and Statistics Department), the Spring Meeting of JEA (Kyoto Sangyo University, Japan, June 4-5, 2005), the FIRS Shanghai Conference (Grand Hyatt Hotel, China, June 1-3, 2006), and the Three-Country Conference (University of Tokyo, November 17, 2006).
+We would like to thank Yuichi Abiko, Jie Gan, Chunxin Jia, an anonymous referee, and other conference participants for their helpful comments.
+Fukuda's research is supported by Center for Advanced Research in Finance (CARF) at the University of Tokyo.
+The views expressed in this paper are those of authors and do not necessarily reflect those of the Bank of Japan or its Research and Statistics Department.